Skip to main content

 When to Consider Competitors

-Choose UGREEN if: You want better hardware specs (newer CPUs, NPU, 10GbE) at lower prices and can tolerate less mature software.
+Choose UGREEN if: You want newer CPUs, stronger media hardware, and built-in 10GbE at lower prices and can tolerate less mature software.
+Dedicated NPU support is limited to UGREEN's Core Ultra iDX line (iDX6011 Pro).
 Read our UGREEN vs Synology comparison for detailed analysis.

-Choose QNAP if: You need specific hardware features or aggressive pricing and have strong security practices in place.
+Choose QNAP if: You need specific hardware features or aggressive pricing and are disciplined about remote-access security, patching, and backup isolation.

 Choose TrueNAS if: You have in-house Linux expertise and want enterprise ZFS features without licensing costs.